TDS Calculator

 Understanding Total Dissolved Solids (TDS)

-• From Individual Ions: This method adds up the amounts of different ions in the water.
+• Individual Ions: This sums up the concentration of individual ions like calcium and sodium.

 Advanced Features of the TDS Calculator